zabbix/zabbix/templates/net/ribbon/ribbon_sbc_2000/README.md

 ## Setup

-1. Create a new user according [REST API - Requirements](https://publicdoc.rbbn.com/spaces/UXAPIDOC/pages/387008769/REST+API+-+Requirements)
+1. Create a new user according to [REST API requirements](https://publicdoc.rbbn.com/spaces/UXAPIDOC/pages/387008769/REST+API+-+Requirements)
 2. Create a new host
 3. Link the template to the host created earlier
 4. Set the host macros (on the host or template level) required for getting data: